Alongside our permanent galleries we have a programme of changing temporary exhibitions.

 An Earthly Paradise: William Morris and the Thames 1 February – 14 July 2019.

-This exciting new exhibition will explore the prolific artist, designer, writer and socialist William Morris and his relationship with the river that flowed through his life and work.
-Bringing together outstanding objects from national museums with local collections, the exhbition will include Morris’ Thames Series textiles alongside some of his original hand drawn designs and look at how the Thames inspired his poetry, fuelled his manufacturing and filled his leisure time.
+This exciting new exhibition explores the prolific artist, designer, writer and socialist William Morris and his relationship with the river that flowed through his life and work.
+Bringing together outstanding objects from national museums with local collections, the exhbition includes Morris’ Thames Series textiles alongside some of his original hand drawn designs and looks at how the Thames inspired his poetry, fuelled his manufacturing and filled his leisure time.

 Discover how the life and work of this artist, designer and socialist can inspire teaching and learning across the curriculum.